metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 > **Note**: RasterFrames version 0.8.0-RC1 was used in this example.

-The first step is to load the MODIS catalog data source into a table and see what it provides:
+The first step is to load the MODIS catalog data source into a table and take a look a the schema:

 ```sql
 CREATE TEMPORARY VIEW modis USING `aws-pds-modis`;